ajstewart/racs-historical-transients/README.md

                         crossmatching. (default: False)
   --convolved-image CONVOLVED_IMAGE
-                        Define a convolved image that has already been produced. (default: convolved.fits) --convolved-non-conv-askap-csv CONVOLVED_NON_CONV_ASKAP_CSV
+                        Define a convolved image that has already been produced. (default: None) --convolved-non-conv-askap-csv CONVOLVED_NON_CONV_ASKAP_CSV
+                        Define the unconvolved catalogue to use when using convolved mode, otherwise it will be generated automatically (if aegaen or pybdsf) (default: None) --convolved-non-conv-askap-islands-csv CONVOLVED_NON_CONV_ASKAP_ISLANDS_CSV
-                        Define the unconvolved catalogue to use when using convolved mode, otherwise it will be generated automatically (if aegaen or pybdsf) (default: None) --sourcefinder {aegean,pybdsf,selavy}
+                        Define the unconvolved island catalogue to use when using convolved mode, otherwise it will be generated automatically (if aegaen or pybdsf) (default: None) --sourcefinder {aegean,pybdsf,selavy}
                         Select which sourcefinder to use (default: aegean) --frequency FREQUENCY
                         Provide the frequency of the image in Hz.
-Use if 'RESTFRQ' is not in the header (default: 864000000.0) --askap-csv ASKAP_CSV
+Use if 'RESTFRQ' is not in the header (default: 99) --askap-csv ASKAP_CSV
-                        Manually define a aegean csv file containing the extracted sources to use for the ASKAP image.
+                        Manually define a aegean format csv file containing the extracted sources to use for the ASKAP image.
                         (default: None)
-  --sumss-csv SUMSS_CSV
+  --askap-islands-csv ASKAP_ISLANDS_CSV
+                        Manually define a csv file containing the extracted islands to use for the ASKAP image. (default: None) --sumss-csv SUMSS_CSV
                         Manually provide the SUMSS catalog csv. (default:
                         None)